 Don't worry – we've got your back, and we'll point out the 5 essential fitness exercises that every routine should include.

-No matter what your goals are – burning fat, losing weight, gaining muscle, or improving endurance, a few workouts a week will give you visible results within weeks only.
+No matter what your goals are – burning fat, getting rid of belly fat, losing weight, gaining muscle, or improving endurance, a few workouts a week will give you visible results within weeks only.

 Here’s everything you need to know to observe a change in how your clothes fit.

 Top 5 Essential Exercises to Do at Home

 Here are a few classic exercises that have worked since forever – basically, there’s no need to reinvent the wheel.

 Lunges work in two directions.
 First, they improve your balance – essential for further workouts.
 Second, they work wonders on your glutes and legs.
 It might not be the secret to building bigger quads, but still, they're definitely great for your legs.

 Stand with your feet shoulder width apart.
 Make a step forward with the left leg.
 The right knee will bend as you go and kneel.
 The left thigh should be parallel to the floor, while the right thigh must be perpendicular to it.

 Perform about 10 repetitions – one for each leg, then take a minute break.
 Do three or four sets.
 You will experience burning sensations in the thighs, but you will also feel your heart beating faster.